JuniorMacedo91/JuniorMacedo91/README.md

 - From aviation to innovation
 - Studying Front End Development since March/2021
-- I'm focusing on improve my hard skills by taking courses and networking
+- I'm focusing on improve my hard skills by taking courses and networking.

 ### Currently learning: